Poincar\'e-Hopf Theorem for Filippov vector fields on 2-dimensional compact manifolds: Poincar e --Hopf Theorem for Filippov vector fields

 Therefore, from \eqref{sum1} and \eqref{sum4}, we conclude that

 \end{proof}

 Taking into account that the Euler Characteristic of a sphere is $2$, we obtain, as a direct consequence of Theorem \ref{teoremapoincare}, the following version of the Hairy Ball Theorem for Filippov vector fields. \begin{corollary} Assume that $M$ is a smooth sphere and let $\CZ$ be the Filippov vector field given by \eqref{dds} defined on $M$.
-Then, $\CZ$ has at leas one singularity. \end{corollary}
+Then, $\CZ$ has at least one singularity with positive index. \end{corollary}